owncloud/ocis/services/storage-users/README.md

 Example cases for expired uploads:

-*   In the final step the upload blob is moved from the upload area to the final blobstore (e.g. S3).
+*   In the final step, the upload blob is moved from the upload area to the final blobstore (e.g. S3).

 *   If the bandwidth is limited and the file to transfer can't be transferred completely before the upload expiration time is reached, the file expires and can't be processed.